AikidoSec/firewall-node/README.md

 * ✅ Secure your app like a classic web application firewall (WAF), but with none of the infrastructure or cost.
 * ✅ Auto-generate API specifications
 * ✅ Block known threat actors and bots.
+* ✅ Geo-fencing to block or allow a selection of countries
 * ✅ Rate limit specific API endpoints by IP or by user
 * ✅ Allow you to block specific users manually